fe1ixxu/starter-academic/README.md

-This is for my personal website: https://www.fe1ixxu.com/
+This repo is for my personal website: https://www.fe1ixxu.com/